Pat Byrne, 2002

 When I met Alasdair and Morag in the Chip I was already suitably impressed by his personality and creativity; I had often admired the mural in the Chip and had been enjoying watching the progress of his new work.
 However, I had not widely read his work - in fact I had only read one of his books 'Poor Things', therefore, was not equipped to write critically on his writing.
 However, I had formed the opinion that he was a sincere and unique man.
 I was in no way disappointed when we finally had our 'proper meeting'.

 We did talk a bit about his childhood in Riddrie (in the East End of Glasgow) and his stint at Glasgow School of Art.
 He spoke about his desire to become a writer from an early age, and how impressed he was, when as a wee boy, he met the Aunt of a childhood friend who was a writer: "She had written a book and that was what I wanted to do".
-However, we also spoke about my childhood, my father and all sorts of things.
+However, in response to his questions, we also spoke about my childhood, my father and all sorts of things.

-He does not aim to impress in any way and of course he does not need to - when I asked him whether he prefered writing or painting, and if one had been a priority for him when he started out, his answer was: "it was necessary to do both to make a living".
+He does not aim to impress in any way and of course he does not need to - when I asked him whether he preferred writing or painting, and if one had been a priority for him when he started out, his answer was: "it was necessary to do both to make a living".

-I admitted to him that I had only read one of his books 'Poor Things' but that I was amazed by the characters in it and could not imagine how he had dreamt them up.
+I admitted to him that I had only read one of his books 'Poor Things' but that I was amazed by the characters in it and could not imagine how he had conjured them up.
 He replied that it is was no bother and he had got the idea from 'Frankenstein'.
 He is modest and matter of fact, when I said that I would have to read more of his books, his response was: "No, you don't have to do that".

-It was a pleasant way to spend an hour or two, and the time flew bye.
+It was a pleasant way to spend an hour or two, and the time flew by.
 I am now half way through Lanark and having a great time - I have been sad, scared, scintillated and have had some great laughs - where else does Oor Wullie appear in Science Fiction?
 The book brought back happy and warm memories of my aunties singing to me: "Wee chooky birdy tol, tol, tol, Laid an egg on the windae sol".

 I've borrowed 'A History Maker" from Hillhead Library and I am now a committed fan.
 Top of our list for good book purchases will be 'The 'Book of Prefaces' - signed by the author I hope.
 I just wish I hadn't kept referring to his 'Book of Prologues' while speaking to him.
 The fact that he did not feel obliged to correct me says something about the fine character of the man.